gutenbergtools/gutenbergsite/site/help/errata.md

 </pre>
 Or, even shorter and easiest to use:
 <pre>
-      In Homer's "Odyssey", EBook #1728, I found the following errors:
+      In Homer's "Odyssey," EBook #1728, I found the following errors:

       Telemachus, who bas now resided